-Applications are accepted from college/university students, up to the beginning of the second semester of the sophomore year, who want to become primary care physicians and has spent formative years in a rural or underserved area and possess a desire to return to those areas to practice medicine.
-You must be from a rural area in one of the designated counties of Tennessee, Virginia, or North Carolina.
-Interested students must meet the minimum criteria found here.
-Space is limited to 15 college students at each year level.
+Student must be able to participate at least 2.5 years in the program prior to the start of medical school, want to become primary care physicians, have spent formative years in a rural or underserved community, and have a desire to practice medicine in those areas.
+The student should be from a rural area in one of the designated counties of Tennessee, Virginia, or North Carolina.
+Interested students must meet the minimum criteria found on the application webpage.
+Space is limited to a maximum of 12 students at each year level.

 - Must be accepted to EQUIP prior to the second semester of their sophomore year of college.

 - From a rural or underserved community in one of the qualifying counties of Tennessee, Virginia, or North Carolina.
 See attached list of qualifying counties.

 - Overall high school GPA of 3.6 or higher on a scale of 4.0 or if beyond 1st year of college, 3.4.

 Must have acquired at least 40 points from the activities listed below:

 - Participation in the summer Rural High School Medical Camp at the Quillen College of Medicine.
 (20 points)